 This is a noise-canceling microphone.
-The oval slot on the top of microphone should be positioned within 1 inch (2 cm) from the mouth for optimum performance.
+The oval slot on the top front of microphone should be positioned within 1 inch (2 cm) from the mouth for optimum performance.

-6. Refer to the OWNER'S MANUAL SUPPLEMENT for standard transceiver operating procedures.
+6. Refer to the section 9 OPERATING PRACTICES for standard transceiver operating procedures.